 So, I created a 21-Day GO VEGGIE!
 Challenge in which participants can choose to either eat a vegetarian or vegan diet.
-I’ve made gluten-free options available as well, since I also eat gluten free and I know that many people do these days.
+I made gluten-free options available as well since I also eat gluten free and I know that many people do these days.

-I am providing everyone who participates with meal plans, grocery shopping lists, recipes, nutritional information, weekly coaching calls during the challenge plus an individual session with me, discounts on some vegetarian products, a private Facebook page for everyone to cheer each other on, share recipes and ask questions.
-I feel so lucky to get to share insights, knowledge and resources accumulated over a decade on this path of eating a meatless diet – and now a 100% plant-based diet.
+I provided everyone who participated with meal plans, grocery shopping lists, recipes, nutritional information, weekly coaching calls during the challenge plus an individual session with me, discounts on some vegetarian products, a private Facebook page for everyone to cheer each other on, share recipes and ask questions.

 It was great fun getting people involved and I felt so lucky to share how wonderful it is to “go veggie” as part of my “work” as a life coach.
-It is honestly work that feels like play!
+It’s honestly work that feels like play!
 It was thrilling to help people navigate the path as they adjusted to a new way of eating.

-Becoming first a vegetarian and now a vegan is the single best thing I have ever done for my own health.
-I feel so lucky to have found my way to this path, and I’m honored to be able to share it with others.
+Becoming first a vegetarian and now a vegan is the single best thing I have ever done for my own health and happiness.
+I’m honored to be able to share my diet joys with others.